 Gradually, we became two strangers who rented space on the same bed.
 He did his bit for the marriage by footing the bill for all my needs and luxuries, and I returned the favor by allowing him to devour my body now and then, even though his mere touch made me shudder with spite and resentment.

 Yes, I could have opted out of this sham of a marriage.
 But I had been rendered too weak to take that kind of leap of faith, so I found the perfect excuse that I was doing this for the kids’ sake.

 Five years ago, I decided to finally revisit the professional aspirations I had put on hold at 23.
-With the kids grown up, his frequent travels and a tight-knit joint family has split down the middle owing to a business dispute, and I was pretty much free to live my life as I chose.
+With the kids grown up, his frequent travels and a tight-knit joint family split down the middle owing to a business dispute, I was pretty much free to live my life as I chose.
 Putting my time at home to good use, I had pursued an MBA degree through distance learning, which helped me land a job.
 My husband made his peace with this new ‘hobby’ I had taken up.